Dependent Care Spending Account

 - Before- and after-school care, if not included in tuition

 This is just a short list.
-For a complete list of eligible expenses, use the ConnectYourCare link on the Get Help page of K-C Benefit Compass, or review IRS Publication 503.
-These lists are subject to change at any time.
+For a complete list of eligible expenses, review IRS Publication 503.
+Note: this list is subject to change at any time.

 - Food, clothing, and entertainment-related expenses